stephenkiilu/starter-hugo-academic/content/publication/conference-paper/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *ICLR 2023 TinyPapers*
-publication_short: In *ICW*
+publication_short: In *ICLR 2023 TinyPapers*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Current approaches to performant machine translation often require large amounts of data (Koehn et al., 2022).
+However for a majority of 7000+ languages in the world, these languages often have a relative lack of digitized/organized text available, and are considered low-resource.
+In practical terms, this often means that there is a substantial drop in quality between translation performance between high and low-resource language pairs.
+We look to explore the intersection of rapid NMT adaptation techniques and pre-trained sequence to sequence models to better leverage multilingual models, performing a case study on Kikamba.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []